akhenakh/nats2sse/README.md

 There is an example server in `cmd/server`.

-### 1. Define an Authentication Function
+### 1. Define a Subject Function

-The `AuthFunc` is responsible for authenticating the HTTP request, determining which NATS subject the client should subscribe to, and optionally parsing a `since` parameter for historical message replay.
+The `SubjectFunc` is responsible to validate the HTTP request, determining which NATS subject the client should subscribe to, and optionally parsing a `since` parameter for historical message replay.

 ```go
 import (